jestjs/jest/website/versioned_docs/version-29.3/GlobalAPI.md

 :::tip

-Use [`maxConcurrency`](Configuration.md/#maxconcurrency-number) configuration option to prevent Jest from executing more than the specified amount of tests at the same time.
+Use the [`maxConcurrency`](Configuration.md/#maxconcurrency-number) configuration option to prevent Jest from executing more than the specified amount of tests at the same time.

 :::